aarzilli/gdlv/README.md

 ## TO BE DEFINED
 * Pinning of expressions to specific execution frames.
+* Keybindings for continue, next, step and stepout

 ## 2017-06-04
 * Custom formatters for user defined types.